mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-30-IAM-Operations-Monitoring-and-Governance-Capstone/README.md

 Lab 25 svc acct.
 Owner: IT Ops.
 Review: Qtrly.
 ```

-The description continued to document:
+The description documented:

-- Account purpose
+- A lab purpose
-- Responsible team
+- A responsible team
-- Quarterly review frequency
+- A quarterly review frequency

+The description did not identify a named accountable owner or prove that a quarterly review had occurred.

 ![Service Account Properties Review](screenshots/lab-30-07-service-account-properties-review.png)

 ---

-### Step 8 - Reviewed Service Account Group Membership
+### Step 8: Review Service Account Group Membership

-The Member Of tab was reviewed for Service Audit Review.
+The account's Member Of tab displayed:

-Observed membership:

 ```text
 Domain Users
 ```

-The account was not shown as a member of administrative groups such as:
+The account was not shown as a direct member of the following reviewed groups:

 ```text
 Domain Admins